14 Da4 You3 大有

 According to traditional Chinese politics, 王wang2 (the king) 以yi3 (to regard) 民min2 (the people) 為wei2 (to be) 天tian (heaven), 民 (the people) 以 (to regard) 食shi2 (food stuff) 為 (to be) 天 (heaven) is an everlasting rule.
 This means that the people are all important to the king, while food is all important to the people.
 Importance is expressed by the word 天tian, heaven.

-Enlightenment through nine six: 1) be full but not run over, and 2) benefit all people.
+Enlightenment through nine six: 1) submit to Heaven and 2) benefit the people, especially that which is taken from the people must be used in the interests of the people.
 In addition to hard work, a good harvest also depends on properly timed sunshine and rain, which is a blessing from Heaven.
-A country that shares all resources with its people, will obtain the blessing of Heaven; this is auspicious and nothing is unfavourable.
-After this line is activated accordingly, the hexagram becomes Da Zhuang (34), large strength, which here is guided on to a right track.
+A country that shares all resources with its people will obtain the blessing of Heaven; this is auspicious and nothing is unfavourable.
+After this line is fully activated, the hexagram becomes Da Zhuang (34), largeness and strength.
+Here they are on the right track.